inkstitch/inkstitch/collections/_tutorial/en/cookie_cutter_tiling.md

 After that, path8 is no more a triangle, but a composite path containing plenty of copies of the triangle.

-Once the LPE is flatten, you can't use the LPE dialog anymore.
+Once the LPE is flattened, you can't use the LPE dialog anymore.

 In node edition mode, this is what you get when selectiong  all path8 nodes :